AloisSeckar/demos-java/CONTRIBUTING.md

     - Place the new file accordingly into the project structure (correct JDK and JEP folder).
     - If your implementation creates any files, save them under the repository-local `tmp/` folder.
 This folder is gitignored to prevent untracked artifacts.
     - Follow the markdown style comments to describe the class.
-    - Do not hesitate to use (standard) comments inside your code - remember the desired usecase is future users will check the code to figure out how the feature works.
+    - Do not hesitate to use (standard) comments inside your code - remember the desired use case is future users will check the code to figure out how the feature works.
-    - Do not forget to add required record to the respective JSON resource file. **Keep the records ordered by JEP number ascending.** This record should follow this structure: JEP number, JDK version, name, brief description, link (true if this JEP is replaced by another JEP), code (true if it contains code and not only comments describing JEP).
+    - Do not forget to add required record to the respective JSON resource file. **Keep the records ordered by JEP number ascending.** This record should follow next structure: JEP number, JDK version, name, brief description, link (true if this JEP is replaced by another JEP), code (true if it contains code and not only comments describing JEP).
     - Do not forget to add your new demo into the respective helper class for the JDK version, so it gets executed from `Main.java`.
 Always add comment with JEP number for better clarity. **Keep the demos ordered by JEP number ascending.**
     - Make sure you are not accidentally submitting some other files or changes that are not related to PR topic.
     - Because this project might be quite active with multiple contributors working on same files, please make sure your fork is in sync with the `master` branch of the original repository before submitting the PR.
 Double-check the "Files changed" tab of your PR and avoid posting anything not relevant to your changes.